rclone/rclone/docs/content/amazonclouddrive.md

 ### Limitations ###

-Note that Amazon cloud drive is case sensitive so you can't have a file called "Hello.doc" and one called "hello.doc".
+Note that Amazon cloud drive is case insensitive so you can't have a file called "Hello.doc" and one called "hello.doc".

 Amazon cloud drive has rate limiting so you may notice errors in the